 Using the paired t-test simply saves you the step of having to calculate the differences before performing the t-test.
 You just need to be sure that the paired differences make sense!

 When it is appropriate to use a paired t-test, it can be more powerful than a 2-sample t-test.
-For more information, go to Why should I use a paired t-test?
+For more information, go to Overview for paired t.

 How Two-Sample T-tests Calculate T-Values